 However, let the intensity of the conflict decide: the higher the emotion, the more formal the resolution.

 The most important part is that the resolution must be done privately.
-Even if the incident occurred in public, move the next steps to a private arena.
+Even if the incident occurred in public, move the next steps to a private area.
 Conflicting parties deserve the right to express themselves in a safe environment without intrusive bystanders.

 At first glance, you may be inclined to think that those involved are making a mountain out of a molehill.
 Instead, consider that something seemingly insignificant to you may be a huge issue for someone else.

 Use this beginning stage to establish guidelines too.
-Explain that you all are about to work toward a solution where everyone will benefit in some way and that if they break these rules, the meeting will end until they can participate properly.
-Some common rules include:
+Explain that you all are about to work toward a solution where everyone will benefit in some way.
+Emphasize that if they break the rules, though, the meeting will end until they can participate properly.

 - Express yourself calmly